stefanspringer1/SwiftXML/README.md

 Subsequent text nodes (`XText`) are always automatically combined, and text nodes with empty text are automatically removed.

 This can be very convenient when processing text, e.g. it is then very straightforward to apply regular expressions to the text in a document.
 But there might be some stumbling blocks involved here, when the different behaviour of text nodes and other nodes affects the result of your manipulations.

 In those cases, you may use an `XSpot` node as a separator to a text.
-An `XSpot` “does nothing” besides existing at a certain spot in the XML tree (hence its name), it invisible when using a production.
-Consider e.g. the following example where the occurrences of a search text gets a greenish background.
+An `XSpot` “does nothing” besides existing at a certain spot in the XML tree (hence its name), but it invisible to all iterations except tree traversals, it is invisible for `previousTouching`, `nextTouching`, `previousInTreeTouching`, and `nextInTreeTouching`, and it is also invisible for a production.
+So you should use `XSpot` nodes only in a very controlled way, e.g. temporarily.
+But `XSpot` nodes are found by a tree traversal, so if you do need to find them, you can.
+And the mentioned properties and methods that do not see an `XSpot` can very well be called for an `XSpot` itself.

+Consider the following example where the occurrences of a search text gets a greenish background.
 In this example, you do not want `part` to be added to `text` in the iteration:

 ```Swift
 let document = try parseXML(fromText: """